Coronavirus, cold, or flu symptoms: Should I see a doctor? | The China Post

 When should antibiotics be used?

-Most colds and flus are caused by viruses, against which antibiotics are useless.
+Most colds and flu cases are caused by viruses, against which antibiotics are useless.

 Read more: Coronavirus vaccine — a race against time